cascadiajs/cascadiajs-2022/src/views/content/conference/prep.md

 We will be publishing the menus for all of the meals being served on Aug 31 and Sept 1 soon.

-While the resort will do its best to accomodate everyone's needs, there are certain things they are not equipped for, such as preparting kosher or halal meals.
+While the resort will do its best to accomodate everyone's needs, there are certain things they are not equipped for, such as preparing kosher or halal meals.

-In the event that our catering plan does not work for you, please contact us immediately so that we can figure out a plan for you.
+In the event that our catering plan does not work for you, please make sure you have a plan.

 ## 🔲 Bringing Guests

-If you are bringing family or friends, consider getting them a [Guest Pass](/tickets).
-A Guest Pass includes breakfast, lunch and dinner on August 31 and September 1.
-For guests 18 years and older, it also includes access to the Welcome Reception and two evening events.
-Guest Passes are FREE for children 5 and under!

-We are also offering professional, on-site child care for kids 12 and under.
-Please check out our [Child Care Guide](/conference/child-care) for more information on what we are providing and how you can reserve your spot.
+If you are bringing family or friends, please review our [Significant Other (SO) Track](/conference/so-track), which includes information on how folks can plug-in to: meals, child care, activities, connecting with other SOs, discounts at Sunriver Resort and more!

 ## 🔲 Make Reservations